JaneliaSciComp/SongExplorer/README.md

     >>> msg = tf.constant('Hello, TensorFlow!')
     >>> tf.print(msg)

-Optionally, compress the image into a single file:
+Compress the image into a single file:

     $ sudo singularity build deepsong.sif deepsong.img

-To push an image to the cloud, first create an access token at cloud.sylabs.io and save it using `singularity remote login SylabsCloud`.
-Then:
+Next create an access token at cloud.sylabs.io and login using:

+    $ singularity remote login SylabsCloud

+Then push the image to the cloud:

     $ singularity sign deepsong.sif
-    $ singularity push deepsong.sif library://bjarthur/default/deepsong:<version>[_cpu]
+    $ singularity push deepsong.sif library://bjarthur/default/deepsong:<version>

 To build an image without GPU support, comment out the section titled "install CUDA" in "singularity.def" and omit the `--nv` flags.

-To use the DeepSong source code outside of the container, set SINGULARITYENV_PREPEND_PATH to the full path to DeepSong's `src` directory in your shell environment.  `server_export` in "configuration.sh" must be set similarly if using a remote workstation.
+To use a copy of the DeepSong source code outside of the container, set SINGULARITYENV_PREPEND_PATH to the full path to DeepSong's `src` directory in your shell environment.  `source_path` in "configuration.pysh" must be set similarly if using a remote workstation or a cluster.

 ## Docker ##